changehero Blog

 One of the most well-known and effective signs of a trend change is a cup-and-handle pattern.
 It looks like a U-shape, with the price dipping, slowing down and consolidating, and slowly getting back up.
 The second part of the cup and handle pattern is a sharp rejection or a brief downtrend that forms the handle.

 The pattern usually resolves with a breakout to the upside, so “cup and handle” is a bullish pattern.
 Traders usually place buy orders after the pattern is confirmed with this breakout from the “handle”.
-Another helpful indicator that cup-and-handle provides is how long should you go: the usual target is the depth of the “cup”.
+Another helpful indicator that cup-and-handle provides is how long you should go: the usual target is the depth of the “cup”.

 Rounded Top and Rounded Bottom